-The Colorado sex offender registry\is available online from the Colorado Bureau of Investigation.
+The Colorado sex offender registry is available online from the Colorado Bureau of Investigation.
 Persons should not rely solely on the sex offender registry as a safeguard against perpetrators of sexual assault in their communities.
 The crime for which a person is convicted may not accurately reflect the level of risk.

-The home page for the Colorado Bureau of Investigation's Convicted Sex Offender site is: http://sor.state.co.us/index.cfm?SOR=home.home (accessed 10 August 2015)
+The home page for the Colorado Bureau of Investigation's Convicted SexOffender site is: http://sor.state.co.us/index.cfm?SOR=home.home.